-Field Value Description Type high Triggers an event when the datasource value equals or exceeds the threshold value, and re-arms when it equals or drops below the re-arm value
+Field Value Description Туре high Triggers an event when the datasource value equals or exceeds the threshold value, and re-arms when it equals or drops below the re-arm value

-Expression ((loadavg5 / 100) / CpuNumCpus) 100 Divides the five-minute CPU load average by 100 (to obtain the effective load average), which is then divided by the number of CPUs.
+Expression ((loadavg5 / 100) / CpuNumCpus) 100 Divides the five-minute CPU load average by 100 (to obtain the effective load average ^{), which} is then divided by the number of CPUs.
 This value is then multiplied by 100 to provide a percentage.
-(SNMP does not report in decimals, which is why the expression divides the loadayg5 by 100.)
 Datasource type node The type of datasource from which you are collecting data.
 Datasource label leave blank Optional text label.
 Not required for this tutorial.
 Value 70 Trigger an event when the five-minute CPU load average goes above 70%.
 Re-arm 50 Re-arm the system when the five-minute CPU load average drops below 50% Trigger 2 The number of consecutive times the threshold value can occur before the system triggers an event.
 In this case, when the five-minute CPU load average goes above 70% for two consecutive polling periods.
 Description Trigger an alert when the five- minute CPU load average metric reaches or goes above 70% for two consecutive measurement intervals Optional text to describe your threshold.
 Triggered UEI leave blank See the table in Create a Threshold for details.
 Re-armed UEI leave blank See the table in Create a Threshold for details.